bdelphin/dotfiles/README.md

 ```bash
 sudo ./update.sh
 ```
 !
 WARNING !
 This script doesn't work like the install script.
+Nothing will be explained and it won't ask for confirmation.
 It will just create a .bak-update file of the previous config files, without the timestamp.
 This implies that everytime you lauch it, your previous .bak-update is replaced with the new one.
 This allow to rollback to your previous config:
 ```bash
 sudo ./rollback.sh
 ```
 The update script is intended to test minor modifications faster, and rollback fast as well if needed.
 If you're making huge changes in multiple files, it may be more appropriate to re-use install script for full backup.

 Last but not least, if you wish, you can restore any backed-up config file created with the install script by running:
 ```bash
 sudo ./restore.sh
 ```
+This script will open a menu where you'll have to choose which config to restore.
+Only working with i3 config file for now.

 ## Licence
-coming soon as well.
+Under GNU GPLv3 Licence, see LICENCE file.